JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 ### Snapshot Release

-To use the latest snapshot versions, add the following to the <path>settings.gradle.kts</path> file:
+To use the latest snapshot version of this plugin, add the following to the Gradle Settings file:

 <tabs group="languages">
 <tab title="Kotlin" group-key="kotlin">

+<path>settings.gradle.kts</path>
 ```kotlin
 pluginManagement {
   repositories {